Coroner's Office: (3300B)

 The Coroner's Office responds to calls for service, investigates and determines the circumstances and manner of all violent, sudden, or unnatural deaths in San Mateo County.
 The Coroner's Office must establish whether or not a death was due to natural or unnatural causes.
-The Office receives and investigates approximately 2,100 death reports annually.
-Typically, approximately 25% of those reports require further inquiry.
+The Office receives and investigates approximately 2,200 death reports annually.
+Approximately 25% of those reports require further inquiry.
 With the cooperation of law enforcement agencies, medical personnel, funeral homes, and families, Deputy Coroners conduct thorough investigations into a death.
 The Deputy Coroners also provide families with information regarding funeral arrangements, obtaining death certificates, and recovering personal property.
 The Coroner's Office contracts for forensic pathologists, body removal and tissue analysis services.

 Percent of Survey Respondents Rating Services as Good or Better Exceeds Target

-Cost per Investigation Gradually Increasing
+Cost per Investigation Remaining Steady

 1) Independently seeking accurate cause and manner of death for all decedents falling under the jurisdiction of the Coroner's Office.